“Our life is frittered away by detail–simplify, simplify.”

 Rather than purchasing the plastic starter trays or DIY’ing a soil blocking tool, which is very cool but a bit of an advanced project for our little ones, we decided to Keep.
 It.
 Simple. and our oldest planted our seeds 10 days ago in leftover cardboard egg cartons with some locally produced potting soil.

-Fencing of Our PNW Vegetable Garden
+Deer Fencing for the PNW Vegetable Garden

 Direct-Sown Seeds in Vegetable Garden

 We mixed in a small amount of locally-sourced aged compost along with some blood and bone meal to beef up our soil nutrients.
 We let that chillax and mix with the rain a little over a week prior to any direct seeding.

-There’s really no rhyme or reason as to why we spaced out our planting other than the fact that our kids are participating and we have chosen to move at their pace and take our time.
+There’s really no rhyme or reason as to why we spaced out our planting other than the fact that the kids are participating and we have chosen to move at their pace and take our time.
 It seemed to work out pretty well.
-Our kids used Bed 2 as a play space for their trucks and animals until it was time to sow.
+The kids used Bed 2 as a play space for their trucks and animals until it was time to sow.